Skip to main content

 Resistance Training the Anabolic Catalyst

 The act of lifting weights creates micro-tears in muscle fibers.
 The body’s repair process, known as muscle protein synthesis, is where growth occurs.
 Testosterone is a primary driver of this process.
-When you engage in while on TRT, you create a high-demand environment for testosterone.
+When you engage in resistance training while on TRT, you create a high-demand environment for testosterone.

 The hormone binds to androgen receptors in the muscle cells, initiating a cascade of gene expression that leads to the synthesis of new contractile proteins, resulting in increased muscle size and strength.
 The exercise stimulus essentially “unlocks” the full anabolic potential of the testosterone provided by the therapy.
-A 2024 case report demonstrated that combining TRT with a consistent exercise regimen led to a 6% increase in within the first phase of treatment, a result unattainable through therapy alone.
+A 2024 case report demonstrated that combining TRT with a consistent exercise regimen led to a 6% increase in lean body mass within the first phase of treatment, a result unattainable through therapy alone.

 Cardiovascular Training the Metabolic Engine